-The National Fish Hatchery Museum of Fisheries History preserves the vibrant history and rich heritage of the American fisheries workers.
+The National Fish Hatchery Museum preserves the vibrant history and rich heritage of the American fisheries workers.
 The museum is housed in the original hatchery building built in 1899.
-Displays and interpretative signage provide information of fish management and culture items, explanations of fisheries and workers, along with personal artifacts.
+Displays and interpretative signage provide information of fish management and culture items, explanations of fisheries and workers,